MinionsAnalyst/SaaS-Financial-Model/README.md

 Note: All numbers are for illustration purposes only

-Below summaries the steps taken to build the SaaS financial model
+Below summarizes the steps taken to build the SaaS financial model

 **Sales Assumptions Tab**
 1. Calculate the cost of new customers (new booking) by estimating the advertising spend/leads/conversion rate etc in Month 13 (Assume the first sales start after 12months of development)